Florune/florune-documentation/src/services/payments.md

 1. Sender deposits funds into the Escrow smart contract
 2. Funds remain locked until the recipient fulfills the agreement
-3. Upon completion, funds are automatically released
+3. Upon completion, buyer release funds and let seller to withdraw funds
 4. Conditional rollback or cancellation is supported if obligations are unmet

 **Use Cases:**